Seroba Life Sciences

 Funding Round in 2011

-Veryan Medical Ltd. specializes in the design and development of innovative vascular biomimetic stent technology.
-Founded in 2003 as a spin-out from Imperial College London, the company has created the BioMimics 3D stent, which utilizes a unique three-dimensional helical geometry to mimic natural blood vessel structure.
-This design enhances blood flow mechanics, promoting secondary swirling flow and increasing wall shear stress, which protects the endothelium and improves patient outcomes in treating symptomatic peripheral arterial disease.
-Veryan Medical is headquartered in Horsham, United Kingdom, with a research and development facility located in Galway, Ireland.
-The company operates as a subsidiary of Otsuka Medical Devices Co., Ltd. as of December 2018.
+Veryan Medical Ltd. is a UK-based company that specializes in the design and development of innovative vascular stent technology.
+Established in 2003 as a spin-out from Imperial College London, the company focuses on its proprietary BioMimics 3D technology, which employs biomimicry principles to enhance stent performance.
+This technology features a unique three-dimensional helical geometry that replicates natural curvature, promoting improved blood flow dynamics and reducing the risk of complications such as restenosis.
+Veryan Medical's stents are particularly aimed at treating patients with symptomatic peripheral arterial disease in the lower limbs, facilitating quicker initiation of treatment and potentially leading to better health outcomes.
+The company operates a research and development facility in Galway, Ireland, and, as of December 2018, is a subsidiary of Otsuka Medical Devices Co., Ltd.

 NOvate Medical Technologies